Analysis of Knowledge Transfer in Kernel Regime: Introduction

 \section{Introduction}

+Knowledge transfer considers improving learning processes by leveraging the knowledge learned from other tasks or trained models.
+Several studies have demonstrated the effectiveness of knowledge transfer in different settings.
+For instance, in \cite{chen2017learning}, knowledge transfer has been used to improve object detection models.
+Knowledge transfer has been applied in different levels to neural machine translation in \cite{KD-sequence}.
+It has also been employed for Reinforcement learning in \cite{rlNips}.
+Recommender systems can also benefit from knowledge transfer as shown in \cite{auto-KD}.

+An interesting case of knowledge transfer is \emph{privileged information} \cite{VapnikV09,VapnikI17} where the goal is to supply a student learner with privileged information during training session.
+Another special case is concerned with knowledge distillation \cite{hinton15} which suggests to train classifiers using the real--valued outputs of another classifier as target values than using actual ground--truth labels.
+These two paradigms are unified within a consistent framework in \cite{LopezPaz15}.

+The privileged information paradigm introduced in \cite{VapnikV09} aims at mimicking some elements of human teaching in order to improve the process of learning with examples.
+In particular, the teacher provides some additional information for the learning task along with training examples.
+This privileged information is only available during the training phase.
+The work in \cite{privilegeNips} outlines the theoretical conditions required for the additional information from a teacher to a student.
+If a teacher satisfies these conditions, it will help to accelerate the learning rate.
+Two different mechanisms of using privileged information are introduced in \cite{JMLRPrivileged}.
+In the first mechanism, the concept of similarity in the training examples in the student is controlled.
+In the second one, the knowledge in the space of privileged information is \emph{transferred} to the space where the student is working.

-In 2014, Hinton et al. \cite{hinton15} made a surprising observation: they found it easier to train classifiers using the real--valued outputs of another classifier as target values than using actual ground--truth labels.
-They introduced the term \emph{knowledge distillation} (or distillation for short) for this phenomenon.
-Since then, distillation--based training has been confirmed robustly in several different types of neural networks \cite{chen2017learning,yim2017gift, yu2017visual}.
-It has been observed that optimization is generally more well--behaved than with label-based training, and it needs less if any regularization or specific optimization tricks.
-Consequently, in several fields, distillation has become a standard technique for transferring the information between classifiers with different architectures, such as from deep to shallow neural networks or from ensembles of classifiers to individual ones.
+In 2014, Hinton et al. \cite{hinton15} studied the effectiveness of knowledge distillation.
+They showed that it is easier to train classifiers using the real--valued outputs of another classifier as target values than using actual ground--truth labels.
+They introduced the term \emph{knowledge distillation} for this phenomenon.
+Since then, distillation--based training has been confirmed in several different types of neural networks \cite{chen2017learning,yim2017gift,yu2017visual}.
+It has been observed that optimization is generally more well--behaved than with label-based training, and it needs less regularization or specific optimization tricks.

-While the practical benefits of distillation are beyond doubt, its theoretical justification remains almost completely unclear \footnote{This is the reason for our title with a play on Eugene Wigner's famous article entitled "The Unreasonable Effectiveness of Mathematics in the Natural Sciences"}.
-Existing explanations rarely go beyond qualitative statements, e.g. claiming that learning from soft labels should be easier than learning from hard labels, or that in a multi-class setting the teacher’s output provides information about how similar different classes are to each other.
-The recent paper \cite{phuong19} is the sole exception (as far as we are aware) but their analysis is in the setting of \emph{linear} networks.